LordSoylent/NestEGG/doc/README.md

 ### macOS

-Drag NESTEGG-Qt to your applications folder, and then run NESTEGG-Qt.
+Drag NestEgg-Qt to your applications folder, and then run NestEgg-Qt.

 ### Need Help?

-* See the documentation at the [NESTEGG Wiki](https://github.com/NESTEGG-Project/NESTEGG/wiki) for help and more information.
+* See the documentation at the [NestEgg Docs](https://github.com/eggcoin-com/EGG/tree/master/doc) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [NESTEGG Forum](http://forum.nestegg.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=5144109) or on the [NestEgg Telegram](https://t.me/nesteggcore).
-* Join our Discord server [Discord Server](https://discord.nestegg.org)
+* Join our Discord server [Discord Server](https://discord.gg/zgcXB76)

 Building
 ---------------------
-The following are developer notes on how to build NESTEGG Core on your native platform.
+The following are developer notes on how to build NestEgg Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)